Language

 Exciter Parts

 The excitation system provides the DC field current that magnetizes the generator rotor, enabling it to produce output voltage.
-Modern brushless exciter systems use rotating rectifiers and permanent magnet generators (PMGs) to supply this current without slip rings or brushes, dramatically reducing maintenance requirements.
+Modern brushless exciter systems use rotating rectifiers and permanent magnet generators (PMGs) to supply this current without slip rings or brushes, reducing maintenance.
+Brushless synchronous machines of 500 kVA and larger follow API 546.

 Exciter rotors, stators, rectifier assemblies, and automatic voltage regulators (AVRs) are precision components that must match OEM electrical and mechanical specifications.
 Incorrect exciter sizing or mismatched AVR settings directly compromise generator voltage regulation and grid stability.